Awgu: Economy

-The major economic activity for majority of the population is subsistence farming and crops such as cassava, yam, cocoyam, vegetables, maize, etc. are grown.
+The major economic activity for majority of the population is subsistence farming and crops such as cassava, yam, cocoyam, vegetables, maize, oil bean, breadfruit etc. are grown.
 Bush fallowing, mixed cropping and shifting cultivation are some of their farming practices.
 Livestock rearing is also common among some of the people.
 Palm wine extraction and stone quarrying are other economic activities also undertaken in Awgu.
 The major market in Awgu LGA is the Oye market.
 Various farm products are traded in the market on wholesale and retail basis every four days.
 Many of the people take their farm produce to sell in the market in exchange for other commodities they cannot produce.
 People from Nkanu and Enugu urban also patronize the traders in this market especially for cassava and vegetables.

+Climate

+With temperatures ranging from 65 °F to 88 °F and infrequently dropping below 58 °F or rising over 91 °F, the environment has a warm, oppressive rainy season and a hot, muggy, partly cloudy dry season.